26th July 2016 |

 - By post (using the Word version of the application form below) to the address at the bottom of the form, enclosing all accompanying documents with the signed application form; or

 - By Electronic Application form (see link below).
 If this option is selected the applicant will be requested by the Construction Contracts Adjudication Service to attach the accompanying documents using a secure web link after the Construction Contracts Adjudication Service receives the completed Electronic application form.
+(Note: If this option is selected the documents will only be received by the CCAS, see also Important requirement to be observed by the applicant below.)

 The Construction Contracts Adjudication Service cannot process an application received by email in order to protect the confidentiality of all parties.
 Therefore, an applicant should not email their application to the Construction Contracts Adjudication Service.